eugeniop/blog/_posts/2023-09-03-Mosaic-generator-Part-II.md

 }
 ```

 Using the `get-pixels` and `sharp` modules was OpenAI idea and it simplifies things quite a bit.
 There are many optimization opportunities.
 For example, `hexToRgb` is called on the palette reference values (which are ... duh... reference!).
 All this can be pre-computed.
-But in my quick and dirty experiments, it is pretty fast anyway.
+Other values that are computed on each loop, could also be pre-computed.
+But in my quick and dirty experiments, it is pretty fast anyway; amd I'd rather spend the time pinting now or building legos.